michialber/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This python projects provides an interactive environment where a user chooses the data and filter for a dataset to analyze US bikeshare data.
+Data of Chicago, New York City and Washington can be taken into consideration.

 ### Files used
 This project includes one python file named bikeshare.py.
 This program interacts with .csv files on the local client.

 ### Credits
 Thanks to Udacity for providing the repository which could be forked: https://github.com/udacity/pdsnd_github